Devki Group

 The Devki Group of Companies, commonly referred to as the Devki Group, is a privately owned conglomerate in Kenya.
-Narendra Raval, a wealthy Kenyan industrialist and philanthropist is a majority shareholder in each of the companies in the Group.
+Narendra Raval, a wealthy Kenyan industrialist and philanthropist, is a majority shareholder in each of the companies in the Group.
 The majority of the companies in the group focus on the manufacturing of building materials, including cement, aluminum and steel.
-The group has subsidiaries in Kenya, Uganda and the Democratic Republic of the Congo.
+The group has subsidiaries in Kenya, Uganda, Rwanda and the Democratic Republic of the Congo.

 Location

-The group maintains headquarters along Ruiru–Kamiti Road, in the town of Ruiru, in Kiambu County, approximately 25.5 km, by road, northeast of the central business district of Nairobi, Kenya's capital city.
-The factories of the subsidiary companies are located in various Kenyan locations and in two other regional countries.
+The group has its headquarters along Ruiru–Kamiti Road, in Ruiru Town, Kiambu County.
+It is approximately 25.5 km, by road, northeast of the central business district of Nairobi, Kenya's capital and largest city.
+The factories of the subsidiary companies are located in various Kenyan locations and in three other regional countries.

 Overview

 As of April 2021, Devki Group is mainly involved in the manufacture of building materials, including steel, aluminum and cement.
 At that time, the group was the largest manufacturer of cement and steel in Kenya.